Former Great Ormond Street Hospital porter admits sex offences over 35 years - The Courier

-Paul Farrell, 55, pleaded guilty to 58 child sex offences carried out between 1985 and 2020, including attempted rape and sexual assault of a child under 13.
+Paul Farrell, 55, has pleaded guilty to 58 child sex offences carried out between 1985 and 2020, including attempted rape, sexual assault of a child under 13 and making indecent photographs of children.

 The charges relate to six victims, who cannot be named for legal reasons, who are now aged between eight and 43.